 HDFS - Hadoop Distributed Filesystem

 Hello!
 Hope you're doing well.
-In my last post I shared a 10,000 feet overview of Data Engineering with Spotify as an example.
+In my last post I've shared a 10,000 feet overview of Data Engineering with Spotify as an example.
 From that post we understood that storage is a very crucial component in the Data Engineering world.
 Now, in this post we'll discuss about Hadoop Distributed Filesystem (HDFS) and understand how a distributed system works on a very high level as a developer.
 Alright, Let dive in!

 Topics covered in this post

 - What is HDFS?

 - Why do we need a cluster of machines?

 - Standby NameNode and NameNode Failure

 HDFS is a distributed storage with a cluster of machines working together and it is meant to store huge data in the form of files.
 The cluster is made up of commodity hardware and can be obtained by any of the vendors like any cloud providers.